Ch0pin/medusa/README.md

 # **Using mango.py**

 Mango is medusa's twin brother.
-It's main functionalities include:
+It can be used to:

-- Parse an application's Android Manifest
+- Parse and analyse the Android manifest
-- Create your local application research database
-- Automate boring processes like: set the debuggable flag of an app, set up a MITM, indicate the application's attack surface (exported activities, deeplinks, services etc.) and many many more ...
+- Enumerate an application's attack entry points (exported activities, deeplinks, services etc.)
+- Automate boring processes like:
+  - Set up a MITM
+  - Patching
+  - Wrap adb commands
+  - Set/View/Reset the device's proxy configuration
+...and a lot more

 A [detailed WIKI](https://github.com/Ch0pin/medusa/wiki) is currently under construction.